 Through years of education and exploration, Katy Guillen has established a noteworthy career as a guitarist and songwriter.
-While widely recognized for her national touring act Katy Guillen & the Girls, the artist’s extensive musical vocabulary has made her a focal point of funk-pop collectives, chamber-pop ensembles and rock groups, and a staple of Kansas City’s illustrious blues scene for nearly two decades.
+From picking up a guitar and venturing to her first blues jam at age 14 to her three years studying flamenco guitar, Guillen’s wealth of experience and extensive musical vocabulary have made her a focal point of funk-pop collectives, chamber pop ensembles, and rock groups alike, and a staple of Kansas City’s illustrious blues scene.

 In 2010 she founded her first solo songwriting project, Katy and Go-Go, with respected touring drummer Go-Go Ray.
 This collaboration culminated with the 2012 release of their full-length album, When I Get Away, which introduced wider audiences to Guillen’s stirring vocals and dazzling guitar technique on ten self-penned tracks.

 Guillen’s next major venture, the trio Katy Guillen & the Girls, was formed shortly thereafter.
 Between 2012 and 2018, KG&G traveled the United States extensively, performed at the International Montreal Jazz Festival, toured Sweden, and supported major acts like The Doobie Brothers, Robin Trower, and Heartless Bastards.
 The trio created an energetic, driving sound informed by Guillen’s mesmerizing, emotive guitar style and poignant arrangements, and an equally captivating live show that showcased their powerful on-stage chemistry.
 KG&G released three full-length albums: Katy Guillen & the Girls, Heavy Days, and Remember What You Knew Before.